umbraco/UmbracoDocs/Add-ons/UmbracoCourier/CommonIssues.md

 *How to spot* find the corresponding item in /app_data/courier/cache and see if it changes on save/publish

-*Solution:* Clear the /app_data/Courie/cache folder and retry packaging, in some cases caching might need to be turned off this will make transfers slower, but can be set in /config/courier.config file
+*Solution:* Clear the /app_data/Courie/cache folder and retry packaging, in some cases caching might need to be turned off this will make transfers slower but can be set in /config/courier.config file

 ### Content are deployed but not published
 *Caused by:* Exception during extraction which might get the publish event not to fire

-*How to spot:* Content transfers with no error, but changes are not visble on the website
+*How to spot:* Content transfers with no error, but changes are not visible on the website

 *Solution:* upgrade to 2.7.8.14 which has a bug fix http://nightly.umbraco.org/UmbracoCourier/2.7.8/nightly%20builds/